 Add ¼ cup gochujang paste and cook for 30-40 seconds.

-Now add 2 tbsp soy sauce and 4 cups of cooked rice and mix everything well.
+Now add 2 tablespoon soy sauce and 4 cups of cooked rice and mix everything well.

-Garnish with 2 tbsp chopped green onions and 1 tsp toasted sesame seeds.
+Garnish with 2 tablespoon chopped green onions and 1 teaspoon toasted sesame seeds.
 Serve hot.

 Serve gochujang fried rice on its own, because it so flavorful and doesn’t really need anything on the side.